Over $1 Million in Fragile X Research Funding Offered Each Year

-FRAXA plans to fund a generous number of research grants and fellowships in 2021.
-Our mission is to find specific treatments and ultimately a cure for Fragile X syndrome.
+FRAXA ‘s mission is to find specific treatments and ultimately a cure for Fragile X syndrome.
 We aim to bring practical treatment into current medical practice as quickly as possible; we prioritize projects that have a clear practical application and the results of which will be shared in a timely fashion.

-- Clinical Trial applications are accepted at any time.
+- Clinical Trial applications are accepted and reviewed on a revolving basis, so there is no application deadline.
 Our #1 priority is to fund clinical trials, while still continuing to support worthwhile translational research and other early-stage work.

-- FRAXA Fellowship applications are due on February 1 each year, and new fellowships are announced in early April.
+- FRAXA Fellowship applications are due on February 1 each year.

-A brief Letter of Intent to Michael Tranfaglia, MD is essential for all applications.
+A Letter of Intent to Michael Tranfaglia, MD is essential before submitting any application.

 Clinical Trial Grants are Top Priority

-FRAXA Clinical Trial Grant applications may be submitted at any time, and the budget is flexible.
+FRAXA Clinical Trial Grant applications may be submitted at any time, and budget is flexible.

 - Flexible in amount, structure, and duration, but may be subject to some negotiation.

-- Emphasis will be placed on clinical trials of potentially disease-modifying agents which have been previously validated in Fragile X animal models.
-Other types of clinical research will also be considered, such as biomarker studies in Fragile X patients, or trials of symptomatic therapies.
+- Emphasis will be placed on clinical trials of potentially disease-modifying agents which have been previously validated in Fragile X animal models, especially in previous FRAXA-funded research.
+Other types of clinical research will also be considered, such as biomarker studies in Fragile X patients, or trials of symptomatic therapies, but this type of research is a lower priority.

 - No limit to structure of grant (can fund PI, postdoc, grad student, technician, supplies, etc.) or time-frame (though all grants over one year still need yearly renewal).

-- No limit on amount, but please remember that applications are ranked based on relative value, so smaller requests have an advantage!
+- No limit on amount, but please remember that applications are evaluated based on relative value, so smaller requests have an advantage!

-FRAXA Fellowships provide $45,000 per year for up to 2 years.
-Application deadline is midnight on February 1, 2021.
+A FRAXA Fellowships provide $50,000 per year for up to 2 years.

 - Fellowships are initially funded for one year and are renewable for a second year, assuming successful progress and timely submission of a renewal application.

-- Any university-based lab in the world may apply.
+- Any university, hospital, or other non-profit lab in the world may apply.
+FRAXA funds research all over the world!

-- Limit of one application per lab group, and current grantees are not eligible.
+- Limit of one application per lab group.

 - Non-transferable (only good for specified postdoc, PI, and institution).